 The Committee's philosophy with regard to executive compensation has been to seek to provide programs which will allow the Company to acquire and maintain competent executive officers and to attract and maintain other management personnel with the capabilities and requirements determined necessary to continue to lead the Company in meeting its objectives and in furthering its growth and profitability.
 It is further the philosophy of the Committee to constantly upgrade the caliber of performance of the Company's staff and reward its people in accordance with the results which are accomplished.
 The Committee believes that total compensation should be related to profits and to the performance of the Company.
 For this reason, a significant component of the compensation of the Company's executives is tied to an incentive bonus plan which is directly related to the Company's pre-tax earnings.
-Accordingly, most of the executives received increases in bonuses in 1996 due to the improved level of profits achieved.
+In 1997, a special bonus was paid to selected executives involved in the CIS acquisition of the Freight Payment Services Group of the Bank of Boston.
+Excluding this one-time bonus in 1997, most of the executives received increases in 1997 bonuses due the improved level of profits achieved.